Cals, Adolphe-Félix

 Cals joined the ‘impressionist’ expositions in 1874 + 76 + 77 + 79 + 81:

-At the 1st ‘impressionist’ exposition in 1874 Cals showed 7 works, including 1 work hc; most of them were figure paintings.
+At the 1st ‘impressionist’ exposition in 1874 Cals showed 7 works, including 1 work outside the catalogue (=hc); most of them were figure paintings.
 Some sources mention Cals was invited by Monet (R88;R3;iR3).
 Wildenstein omits to mention any connection between Monet and Cals (R22).
+He was no co-founder of the Société Anonyme des Artistes Peintres, Sculpteurs, Graveurs, etc..
 But according to Arsène Alexandre Cals played a certain role in the formation of Impressionism the decade before 1874 (R1,p336;aR2;iR23).
-Emile Cardon (1874/04/29) states the Cals and others can’t be considered as followers of the new school (R87,p263).
+Emile Cardon (1874/04/29) stated the Cals and others can’t be considered as followers of the new school (R87,p263).

 Adolphe-Félix Cals as an artist: